ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-paper-en-pignet.md

 ### Challenging problem in the practice of in-silico drug discovery
 - Generalization of DTI Models
 - Accurate prediction for the key steps in the earlystage in-silico drug discovery
+- The reasonable binding poses and binding affinities of protein-ligand complexes

 ### Two key strategies to enhance the generalization ability of DTI models
 - Novel physics-informed graph neural network